Table & Shelf Styling, What To Buy

 Is expensive dinnerware really worth it?

-It depends on what you're buying.
+It depends on what you are buying.
 Classic pieces from heritage brands like Bernardaud hold their beauty for decades and rarely feel dated.
 Trendy expensive pieces, however, can feel outdated quickly.
-If you're going to invest, invest in timeless — white with gold or platinum accents, simple shapes, quality materials.
+If you are going to invest, invest in timeless: white with gold or platinum accents, simple shapes, quality materials.

 How do I care for fine china?

-Hand wash pieces with metallic accents — dishwashers can fade gold and platinum over time.
+Hand wash pieces with metallic accents, as dishwashers can fade gold and platinum over time.
 Store with felt separators between plates to prevent scratching.
-And here's a secret from luxury homes: use your good china regularly.
+And here is a secret from luxury homes: use your good china regularly.
 Pieces that sit unused for years become fragile.
 Regular use actually keeps them in better condition.

 Buying reactively instead of strategically.
 Picking up random pieces on sale, chasing trends, accumulating without a vision.
-The result is a cabinet full of things that don't work together.
+The result is a cabinet full of things that do not work together.
 Start with a plan: neutral base, quality over quantity, accent pieces that can be swapped seasonally.
-Your table — and your budget — will thank you.
+Your table (and your budget) will thank you.